background 8

 Other advantages of Sanity:

-• Real–time preview of content
+• Real-time preview of the content

 • Easy control of changes and restoration of previous versions